Quick Links

 Teachers support pupils in developing the skills of working scientifically, including:

-• planning and carrying out investigations
+• Planning and carrying out investigations

-• recording and analysing results
+• Observing, measuring and recording results

-• drawing conclusions based on evidence
+• Analysing findings and drawing conclusions

 Impact

-• plan and carry out simple investigations
+• Ask questions and carry out investigations with increasing independence

-• record observations and interpret results
+• Observe, record and analyse results with accuracy

 Enrichment Opportunities